vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 [Client diversity](https://clientdiversity.org/) refers to the presence of multiple software implementations of a blockchain network protocol.
 This is important in general-purpose blockchains like Ethereum to enhance network security, reliability, and decentralization, as failures associated with the client can potentially disrupt the entire network.

-The Axelar-core clinet can be found [here](https://github.com/axelarnetwork/axelar-core).
-Due to the app-specific nature (as opposed to a general purpose blockchain like Ethereum), the Axelar team claims that a multi-client model doesn’t add much benefit, similar to other Cosmos-based chains.
+The Axelar-core client can be found [here](https://github.com/axelarnetwork/axelar-core).
+Due to the app-specific nature (as opposed to a general-purpose blockchain like Ethereum), the Axelar team claims that a multi-client model doesn’t add many benefits, similar to other Cosmos-based chains.
 Client diversity may be less important due to the network's specialization and focus, and the ability to leverage the underlying security of the Cosmos Hub which has multiple client implementations.

 ### Developer Activity